zm-git-dev/lab/content/publication/Journal of the American Chemical Society/index.md

 publication_short: "J Am Chem Soc"

 abstract: "5-Hydroxymethylcytosine (5hmC) arises from the oxidation of 5-methylcytosine (5mC) by Fe2+ and 2
 -oxoglutarate-dependent 10–11 translocation (TET) family proteins.
 Substantial levels of 5hmC accumulate in many mammalian tissues, especially in neurons and embryonic stem cells, suggesting a potential active role for 5hmC in epigenetic regulation beyond being simply an intermediate of active DNA demethylation.
 5mC and 5hmC undergo dynamic changes during embryogenesis, neurogenesis, hematopoietic development, and oncogenesis.
-While methods have been developed to map 5hmC, more efficient approaches to detect 5hmC at base resolution are still"
+While methods have been developed to map 5hmC, more efficient approaches to detect 5hmC at base resolution are still highly desirable.
+Herein, we present a new method, Jump-seq, to capture and amplify 5hmC in genomic DNA.
+The principle of this method is to label 5hmC by the 6- N3-glucose moiety and connect a hairpin DNA oligonucleotide carrying an alkyne group to the azide-modified 5hmC via Huisgen cycloaddition (click) chemistry.
+ Primer extension starts from the hairpin motif to the modified 5hmC site and then continues to "land" on genomic DNA.
+ 5hmC sites are inferred from genomic DNA sequences immediately spanning the 5-prime junction.
+This technology was validated, and its utility in 5hmC identification was confirmed."

 # Summary.
 An optional shortened abstract.
 #summary: